awsdocs/amazon-vpc-user-guide/doc_source/what-is-amazon-vpc.md

 + Traffic that is in an Availability Zone, or between Availability Zones in all Regions, routes over the AWS private global network\.
 + Traffic that is between Regions always routes over the AWS private global network, except for China Regions\.

+Network packet loss can be caused by a number of factors, including network flow collisions, lower level \(Layer 2\) errors, and other network failures\.
+We engineer and operate our networks to minimize packet loss\.
+We measure packet\-loss rate \(PLR\) across the global backbone that connects the AWS Regions\.
+We operate our backbone network to target a p99 of the hourly PLR of less than 0\.0001%\.

 ## How to Get Started with Amazon VPC<a name="howto"></a>

 To get a hands\-on introduction to Amazon VPC, complete [Getting Started with Amazon VPC](vpc-getting-started.md)\.
 This exercise guides you through the steps to create a nondefault VPC with a public subnet, and to launch an instance into your subnet\.